 If you’re waiting for a response as an agency, you lose your money because you booked your resources for this project.
 Also, the deadline could be endangered.

 During the project, you will spend most of the time on written communication with your client.
 However, you should be careful because you should recognize critical points on the project.
 There are many things which you should explain in person (through video call or a face-to-face meeting).
 For example, you finished the design concept, and mostly, this is the crucial part on every web project.
 I suggest that you explain your idea to the client in person as a presentation.

-Also, I was a part of some projects where you need to recognize a problem during the communication, and immediately request a call with a client.
+Also, I was a part of some projects where I was required to recognize the problem during the communication, and immediately requested a call with the client.
 I’m talking about misunderstandings here.

 Always Be Writing